gear-foundation/academy/docs/14-async-communication/implementation.md

 1. The logic contract sends the `DecreaseBalance` message to the storage contract.
 2. If the message executes successfully, the logic contract sends the message `IncreaseBalance` to another storage contract.
 3. If the `IncreaseBalance` message executes successfully, the logic contract saves the status and responds to the main contract.
 The message execution should not fail.
 If a transaction is unsuccessful, it may be due to contract memory issues.
-The logic contract traces storage contracts and reruns failed transactions to prevent failure.
+The logic contract traces storage contracts and repeats failed transactions to prevent failure.
 In case of persistent errors, the system returns the balance.

 The transaction must be re-run if the message fails due to the lack of gas.